 Fall Semester Deadline is March 15

 Spring Semester Deadline is July 15

 In keeping with the dynamic changes in the nursing and health field, the baccalaureate curriculum may undergo change.
 Changes in curricula and/or admission requirements will be published as far in advance as possible.
 Advisors are available to assist students in adapting to those changes and planning their course of study accordingly.
-Applicants MUST meet with their advisor at least two semesters before applying to the Professional Component.
+Applicants must meet with their advisor before applying to the Professional Component.